Mighty Sounds: Festival

 The festival is held over three days.
 Originally the festival featured one large stage and a second smaller one, plus a theatre tent.
 Another smaller tent known as the "Sado maso stage" featured techno and drum'n'bass DJs.
 After heavy rain in 2009 festival site and a nearby campsite for visitors was damaged by mud, and the owner of the site did not renew the contract for next event.
 Mighty Sounds moved to an unused grass-covered airfield in Tábor for the 2010 event.
 The festival subsequently featured two large stages, called the Jan Hus and Jan Zizka stages.
-Other stages include: a Theater tent, where less-known bands perform; the Radio 1 stage, which features electronic music DJs; and the Rudeboy Rhythm stage, which features DJs playing older ska, reggae, rocksteady and punk music.
-The festival also features a u-ramp for skateboarders and BMX riders, workshops, and special events, alongside normal festival amenities.

-Since 2017, the festival includes an acoustic stage.
+Other stages included the Theater tent, hosting less-known bands; the Radio 1 stage, featuring electronic music DJs; and the Rudeboy Rhythm stage, which features DJs playing older ska, reggae, rocksteady and punk music.
+Since 2017, the festival also includes an acoustic stage.

 The 2020 and 2021 editions did not take place due to the COVID-19 pandemic.
 Thanks to a crowdfunding campaign entitled "Keep The Wind In Our Sails", the festival was able to continue.

 As of 2023, the festival has deployed cashless payments, and switched to ceramic toilets instead of mobile ones.

+In 2026, Mighty Sounds celebrates its 20th anniversary.